 Make it SO easy to work out that it takes more effort to skip it.

-#7: Remember that NOBODY feels like working out every day
+#7: Remember that NOBODY feels motivated to exercise every day

-Frustration about not being motivated makes you even less motivated to work out.
+Frustration about not being motivated to exercise makes you even less motivated.
 It’s a vicious cycle.